Neo-Nazi trial forces Germany to confront painful truths

 The existence of the NSU only came to light by chance in November 2011, when Mundlos and Boehnhardt committed suicide after a bungled bank robbery and torched their caravan in the eastern town of Eisenach.

-Realizing the game was up, Zschaepe allegedly set fire to a flat she shared with the men in Zwickau, 180 kilometers away, and fled, after asking a neighbor to look after her cats Heidi and Lilly.
+Realising the game was up, Zschaepe allegedly set fire to a flat she shared with the men in Zwickau, 180 kilometres away, and fled, after asking a neighbour to look after her cats Heidi and Lilly.
 Four days later she turned herself in to police in Jena.

 In the charred remnants of the caravan police found the gun used to murder all 10 victims.
 They also found a grotesque DVD presenting the NSU and claiming responsibility for the killings.
 In it the bodies of the murder victims are pictured while a cartoon Pink Panther tots up the number of dead.